saifeyad125/Reccomendor/README.md

 # Internship Data Analysis & Recommendations

 ## Overview
 During my internship, I was responsible for *transforming, interpreting, and utilizing data* to generate meaningful insights and provide data-driven recommendations.
 My work involved handling large datasets, cleaning and preprocessing data, analyzing patterns, and visualizing key findings to support decision-making.
+You can find my work on **Kaggle** where the data is presented nicely: [https://www.kaggle.com/saifeyad](https://www.kaggle.com/saifeyad)

 ## Key Responsibilities
 - **Data Transformation**: Processed raw data by cleaning, normalizing, and structuring it for analysis.